slgrobotics/camera_publisher/README.md

     https://automaticaddison.com/getting-started-with-opencv-in-ros-2-foxy-fitzroy-python/

-All credit go to Mr. Addison Sears-Collins (https://automaticaddison.com) - his site is a great resource for anything Robotics.
+All credit goes to Mr. Addison Sears-Collins (https://automaticaddison.com) - his site is a great resource for anything Robotics.

 Works with a Webcam or FPV Grabber Camera on Ubuntu 22.04 Desktop.